tom-f-oconnell/pymistake/README.md

    to exit the debugger.

-2. Modifies the default traceback format to highlight the last line in any of a set of designed source directories, which should have source for the projects you are working on.
+2. Modifies the default traceback format to highlight the last line in any of a set of designated source directories, which should have source for the projects you are working on.
 Only files under these directories should have their line highlighted with `pymistake`'s modified traceback.

    See the "Examples" below for how this can be useful.